volterraedge/terraform-provider-volterra/docs/resources/volterra_cloud_link.md

   name      = "acmecorp-web"
   namespace = "staging"

-  // One of the arguments from this list "azure gcp aws" must be set
+  // One of the arguments from this list "aws azure gcp" must be set

   aws {
     aws_cred {